 I just received my new passport which has somewhat inspired this post.
 I cannot wait to get it all filled up!
 In the meantime, here are 10 Best Visa-Free Countries to Visit on a Jamaican Passport in 2018.

-Before we get into it, be sure to be following my Instagram account for the latest updates.
 Now, let’s kickstart it off with Antigua!
 I just scheduled a trip to the island in April and I cannot wait to have the chance to explore for the first time.
 Also, to make things a little easier, it’s good to start off with one of our very own; a Caribbean island.

 There are direct flights out of the Norman Manley Airport in Kingston (KIN) to Saint John’s (AUN); the nation’s capital.
 Also, if you are looking to explore a country for the very first time, I recommend starting off with a Caribbean island.